-The privacy notice needs to go out when the information is collected, so a copy will need to go to all new employees and existing employees need to be sent a copy of any updated notice.
+The privacy notice needs to go out when the information is collected, so a copy will need to go to all new employees and existing employees need to be sent a copy of the updated notice once it is created.
+Existing data protection policies will also need to be updated and communicated to employees.